 There may also be a higher risk of these conditions if a pregnant woman:

 Takes certain medicines during early pregnancy, including epilepsy medicines.

 What are the signs or symptoms?

-An opening in the upper lip or the roof of the mouth is the main symptom of this condition.
+The main symptom of this condition is an opening in the upper lip or the roof of the mouth.
 Cleft palates may not always be seen.
 Signs that a baby may have a cleft palate include:

 How is this diagnosed?

-Your child's health care provider can diagnose these conditions during a routine ultrasound during pregnancy.
-They may also be visible at birth or during a routine physical exam shortly after birth.
+These conditions can be diagnosed during a routine ultrasound during pregnancy.
+They may also be diagnosed at birth or during a routine physical exam shortly after birth.

 How is this treated?